ombori/grid-docs/general/contributing.md

 After you've added a new version, it is time to make sure the documentation is no longer outdated.
 This is, of course, something that should've been scoped before the release; however, now is as good a time as any.

 ## Keeping the documentation up to date
-Code is ever-changing, and with changing code, breaking changes and new features, guides, references and other documentation will start to get outdated.
+Code is ever-changing, and with changing code, breaking changes and new features, guides, references, and other documentation will start to get outdated.
 Therefore, it is essential to check the documentation whenever breaking or major changes are made to something that is documented.

 So with the addition of a release note, you will have to check the rest of the documentation for required changes.
 So whenever a new version, feature, or breaking change is scheduled, go over the documented content.